catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

-This documentation refers to values using place holders (such as <PRIVATE_SUBNET_ID>) You will need to change these to whichever UUID fits your project before you run these examples.
+This documentation refers to values using place holders (such as <PRIVATE_SUBNET_ID>) You will need to change these to whichever UUID fits your project before you run any of these templates.

 .. tabs::